jaypunekar/jaypunekar.github.io/_posts/2024-08-14-setting-up-gpu-with-pytorch.md

 Now you are done with Downloading and Setting up CUDA and cuDNN.

-# Creating Virtual Enviornment with Conda and downloading PyTorch
+# Creating Virtual Environment with Conda and downloading PyTorch

 Now open your Acanonda Prompt and type: